• Products

 Likewise, whenever an end user tries to turn on a public link, they’ll be informed exactly what the effect of their action is:

-• It will make the page’s public link active and available to be copied and shared by anyone who can view the page.
+• It will make the public link active and available to be copied and shared by anyone who can view the page.

-UI indicators show when pages are public
+UI indicators show when content is public

 Confluence employs a number of indicators in the UI to mark content that’s currently being shared publicly.
-This helps you and your team understand which content is public at key points in your workflow, such as when editing a public page, and prevent sharing the wrong information with the wrong people.
+This helps you and your team understand which content is public at key points in your workflow, such as when editing public content, and prevent sharing the wrong information with the wrong people.

 • The public link is specifically blocked by an admin.